 JOHN SINCLAIR – 2004 FELLOW

-John wrote and co-directed Heathens and Thieves, which premiered in the Worldfest Houston International Film Festival and locally in the Downtown Film Festival Los Angeles.
+John wrote and co-directed Heathens and Thieves, which premiered in the 2012 Worldfest Houston International Film Festival and in the 2012 Downtown Film Festival Los Angeles.
 He also wrote and produced the short film Life Socks: Ask Dr. Pete and co-directed the short film Schrodinger’s Cat with Nicholl Fellow Nova Jacobs.

 REBECCA SONNENSHINE – 1999 FELLOW